 We have developed and acquired numerous patents and patent applications and we possess substantial know-how and trade secrets relating to the development and commercialization of healthcare technology products and services.
 In January 2016, we acquired NaviNet, a leading payor-provider collaboration platform.
 As part of this and other acquisitions, we acquired patents and other intellectual property.
-As of May 10, 2017, our patent portfolio consists of the following matters relating to our proprietary technology and inventions: (i) six issued U.S. patents, of which five are U.S. utility patents and one is a U.S. design patent; (ii) 23 pending U.S. patent applications; (iii) one issued patent outside the United States; and (iv) two patent application pending in jurisdictions outside the United States.
+As of November 10, 2017, our patent portfolio consists of the following matters relating to our proprietary technology and inventions: (i) three issued U.S. patents, of which two are U.S. utility patents and one is a U.S. design patent; (ii) 15 pending U.S. patent applications, one of which is allowed; (iii) no issued patents outside the United States; and (iv) two patent applications pending in jurisdictions outside the United States.